Kristina01111000/Drws_site/README.md

 3/21

 Make slides for the 40Q and the wellness self check on the homepage -> get good screenshots for each for the slides, come up with a good sentence about them

-On 40Q graph page try to add a space between the patreon link and the lower paragraph Update the 80Q to match the 40Q + additional paragraphs for 3rd graph
+Update the 80Q to match the 40Q + additional paragraphs for 3rd graph